Performance Evaluation of High Power Microwave Systems Against UAVs A Probabilistic Antenna Propagation Framework with Sensitivity Analysis: System Model

-The power incident on the UAV electronics is calculated using an adapted Friis equation.
-Let $\boldsymbol{R}(t)$ denote the slant range, $\bar{G}$ the average antenna gain—including pointing jitter—and $A_{\mathrm{atm}}(f,t)$ the atmospheric attenuation in dB.
-The instantaneous received power during a pulse is described by a Friis-type relation that includes atmospheric loss
+which is treated as a deterministic quantity for a given jitter variance \(\sigma_\theta^2\).
+Let \(R(t)\) denote the slant range and \(A_{\mathrm{atm}}(f,t)\) the atmospheric attenuation in dB.
+Then, the instantaneous received-power proxy during one pulse is written as